Viki-coding/Dungarvan-Health-Clinic/README.md

 2. Go to project repository
 3. click on the code button, select what want to clone HTTPS, SSH or GitHub CLI and copy the link.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
-15. Copy 'git clone' into the terminal and paste the link you copied in step 3.
+5. Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 ### Acknowledging Contributions & Credits
-We followed along the CI instruction videos for the 'Love Running' site and made the basis of our site going through it step by step.
+We followed along the CI instruction videos for the 'Love Running' site and created the basis of our site going through it step by step.
 We researched and copied the code for the 'Meet the Team' cards showing our healthcare professionals from W3 schools website.

 We got help with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks and credit to the on-line tutors, Ray, Gemma, Roo and Alan for their expertise and ability to explain some of the 'challenges' we encountered.
-Like to thank our very supportive and positive facilitator Laura Maycock and my Kiwi mentor Dick Vlaanderen.
+Thanks our very supportive and positive facilitator Laura Maycock and my Kiwi mentor Dick Vlaanderen.
-Also found the 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' on event brite was helpful in how to view looking at the site for bugs and methodically identifying issues.
+Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpul approach to how to view looking at the site for bugs and methodically identifying issues.

 **CONTENT**
 The content text for Dungarvan Health Clinic is fictious and is written by Viki Mulhall.
 The icons in the footer were taken from Font Awesome.